Oberon05-dev/PotatoCode/README.md

 Functions not maked:
 ```
-1. moving up and down input write in the same position
+1. moving up and down
 2. scrolling around text if the file is big or have a lot of lines
 3. colors for code (idk if i ever make it)